on_click, on_change, on_submit) that accept an action, a list of actions, or None. When the event fires, the action runs.

 Action lists handle the setup: things to do before or alongside an interaction.
 Callbacks handle the outcomes: things to do after an async action completes.
 Every action supportson_success and on_error.
 They fire after the action resolves, with the outcome determining which branch runs.
 Both accept a single action or a list.

-$error is available inside on_error callbacks; it holds the error message from the failed action.
+$result is available inside on_success callbacks; it holds the return value of the action that just completed. $error is available inside on_error callbacks; it holds the error message from the failed action.
+These are a matched pair: each exists only within its respective callback scope.

 Callbacks can themselves have callbacks, making it possible to chain dependent server calls: the result of the first determines what to fetch next.